microsoft/vstest-docs/RFCs/0001-Test-Platform-Architecture.md

 Protocol](0002-Test-Discovery-Protocol.md).

 ### Test Execution Host
-The test host actually the test containers, discovers the tests available in it and finally runs the tests that match user specified criteria.
+The test host actually discovers the test containers, discovers the tests available in it and finally runs the tests that match user specified criteria.
 Within a test host, the language runtime, version and architecture are fixed.
 However there's one more variable for tests: